-Prerequisite: CADD 131 or equivalent with a grade of "C" or better or "Pass"
+Prerequisite: "C" grade or higher or "Pass" in CADD 131 or equivalent.

-Advanced application of architectural graphics, symbols, patterns, layouts, text, dimensions and scales to develop design drawings for small architecture, interior design and space planning projects.
+Advanced application of architectural graphics. symbols, patterns, layouts, text, dimensions and scales to develop design drawings for small architecture, interior design and space planning projects.
 Uses the parametric CADD program Revit and associated commands, techniques and processes required for the creation of contract documents for residential projects using professional standards.

-199 SPECIAL STUDIES OR PROJECTS IN CADD TECHNOLOGY 1-3 UNITS
+199 SPECIAL STUDIES OR PROJECTS 1-3 UNITS IN CADD TECHNOLOGY